epogrebnyak/ru-cities/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/epogrebnyak/ru-cities?style=plastic)

-1117 Russian cities with city name, region, geographic coordinates and 2020 population estimate.
+1117 Russian cities with geographic coordinates, identifiers and 2020 population estimate.

 ## How to use